alexch/codelikethis/README.md

 To add a Site, follow the example of [Bootcamp](lib/bootcamp.rb).

+To point DNS at a new Site, add a CNAME pointing to `wildcard.burlingtoncodeacademy.com.herokudns.com` .
+You can verify this by running `heroku domains --app codelikethis` and hopefully see this line: <br>`*.burlingtoncodeacademy.com  CNAME            wildcard.burlingtoncodeacademy.com.herokudns.com`

 To view a Site locally, use a `site` parameter, e.g. <http://localhost:9292/?site=bootcamp>.
 This parameter is *not* propagated to new pages so you'll have to keep adding it explicitly to test different pages.

 ## Adding a Track